 By surgically reducing the height of the gumline, removing diseased or excessive tissue, and recontouring the underlying bone, our proven techniques can help prevent the progression of the disease.
 In essence, pocket depth reduction is an effective way to reduce the number of places where bacteria can hide while increasing the number of places that you can access with your toothbrush and floss.

 What is Guided Tissue Regeneration?

 Although the conventional treatment for periodontal disease is an effective way to remove plaque bacteria and control recurrent infection, these methods do not help to establish support for the teeth.
-By utilizing specialized and sophisticated surgical techniques, Dr. Gottesman can promote the growth of new gum and bone tissue.
+By utilizing specialized and sophisticated surgical techniques, Dr. Gottesman, Dr. Pitman, and Dr. Bogart can promote the growth of new gum and bone tissue.

 Where periodontal disease has severely damaged the tissues that support the teeth, this form of regenerative therapy stimulates and guides the growth of the gums and underlying bone.
 Using specific proteins like enamel matrix protein (Straumann® Emdogain™) and biocompatible materials to “guide” the growth of the new tissues, it is possible to regenerate the structural integrity of the tissues supporting the tooth roots.

 As specialists in the health, preservation, and restoration of your periodontal structures, it would be our pleasure to educate you about your surgical options for the treatment of periodontal disease.
 Why not call to schedule your consultation today?